hubert3/iSniff-GPS/README.md

 Presented at Blackhat USA July 2012, code published on Github 2012-08-31.

-The implementation of wloc.py which communicates with Apple's WiFi location service to obtain the GPS coordinates of a given BSSID is based on work by François-Xavier Aguessy and Côme Demoustier [2].
+The implementation of wloc.py is based on work by François-Xavier Aguessy and Côme Demoustier [2].

 Mark Wuergler of Immunity, Inc. provided helpful information through mailing list posts and Twitter replies.